-To these examinations can be added two ICN entrance tests: Admission by Qualification (Concours Admission sur titres) and 'Concours Lorrain' (a special access route for students at the University of Lorraine) for access on to year 2.
+To these examinations can be added three ICN entrance tests: Admission by Qualification (Concours Admission sur titres), 'Concours Lorrain' (a special access route for students at the University of Lorraine) for access on to year 2, and 'Institut de l'engagement' for access on to year 1 or 2.
 The rules and arrangements for these entrance tests are described below.